Lagrant/Speech2Text/README.md

 Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., Kaiser, Ł. & Polosukhin, I. (2017).
 Attention is all you need.
 Advances in Neural Information Processing Systems (p./pp. 5998--6008), .

+Linhao Dong, Shuang Xu,and Bo Xu.
+“Speech-transformer:A no-recurrence sequence-to-sequence model for speech recognition” in ICASSP 2018